-8. Legal Books and Forms
+8. Legal Books And Forms

 Through a partnership with Nolo, a respected legal website, your library may also provide access to a wealth of legal information, research, and forms.
 There are many things in the court of law that you shouldn’t handle without the advice of an attorney, but there are plenty of others where it seems like a ripoff that you have to pay someone to fill out a simple form on your behalf.
 In situations where you feel comfortable completing the legal paperwork required, it is a relief to know that Nolo and your local library are here to help.

-9. Entertainment and Live Presentations
+9. Entertainment And Live Presentations

-On a regular basis, your library will schedule live presentations and children's entertainment for the local community.
-One recent Saturday, a speaker had the children exploring the galaxies by having them participate in fun space activities while learning about the universe.
+On a regular basis, your library will schedule live presentations and children’s entertainment for the local community.
+One recent Saturday, a speaker had the children explore the galaxies by having them participate in fun space activities while learning about the universe.
 He even had real moon rocks and meteorites for the children to see.
 Check with your local library to see their schedule of events.